 The Pell Cost of Attendance (COA) includes the cost of the career major plus living allowances for room and board, transportation and miscellaneous expenses.
 The Student Budget components are defined by federal regulations and establish the limit of financial aid (from all sources) from which a student is allowed to receive in a given school year.
 In essence, students may not receive more financial assistance than is necessary to cover their respective Student Budgets for a school year.

-There are 4 Pell COA budgets at EOC Tech: (a) full-time (FTA) career majors; (b) EMT Paramedic; (c) Master Firefighter Basic; and (d) Master Firefighter Advanced.
-Students may contact the Financial Aid Coordinator and request a copy of these budgets.
+There are 2 Pell COA budgets at EOCTC: (a) full-time (FTA) career majors; and (b) Firefighter/EMT Academy.
+Students may contact the Financial Aid Coordinator to request a copy.

 Additional FAFSA Information